-You are sure to find charm and history around every corner while walking around Dublin city center.
-O’Connell Street is the main street full of shops and restaurants.
+You are sure to find charm and history around every corner while exploring Dublin city center.
+O’Connell Street is the main area full of shops and restaurants.
 The waterfront offers stunning views of historic buildings and bridges; while Grafton Street is the place to go for shopping and entertainment!

 Sample Irish Whiskey at Jameson Distillery